JacobWebster/JSES6-Booklist/README.md

 # JS(ES6)-Booklist

-A simple Javascript book list create with the latest ES6.
+A simple Javascript book list create with the latest ES6 utilizing local storage.
 View in action [click here](https://jacobwebster.github.io/JSes6-Booklist/)

 ## What I used